bobfoster/peggen/README.md

   can alter the plain meaning of rules you only think you understand - so in balance, we left it out.

-- Yes, it is possible to describe pure PEG subset of peggen grammars in peggen.
+- Yes, it is possible to describe the pure PEG subset of peggen grammars in peggen.
   In fact,
   I once bootstrapped peggen so that it generated its own parser.
   That was definitely NOT the simplest thing that could work (!)